aws-samples/eks-workshop-v2/website/docs/security/guardduty/runtime-monitoring/reverse-shell.md

 ```

-On the `eks-workshop-ide` Cloud9 IDE, you'll see the following message `pod "reverse-shell" deleted`.
+On the `eks-workshop-ide` Cloud9 IDE, you'll see the following message `pod "rshell" deleted`.

 If you open the [GuardDuty Findings console](https://console.aws.amazon.com/guardduty/home#/findings), you will see the `Execution:Runtime/ReverseShell` finding.